Astigmatina

-Astigmatina is a clade of mites in the superorder Acariformes.
-Astigmata has been ranked as an order or suborder in the past, but was lowered to the unranked clade Astigmatina of the clade Desmonomatides (synonym Desmonomata) in the order Sarcoptiformes.
+Astigmatina is a clade of mites in the order Sarcoptiformes.
+Astigmata has been ranked as an order or suborder in the past, but was lowered to the unranked clade Astigmatina of the clade Desmonomatides (synonym Desmonomata) in the order.
 Astigmatina is now made up of the two groups Acaridia and Psoroptidia, which have been suborders of the order Astigmata in the past.
 Astigmatina contains about 10 superfamilies and 76 families under Acaridia and Psoroptidia.

-Astigmatina belongs to the Sarcoptiformes, which contains the "biting" Acariformes.
-Many species are parasites of vertebrates.
-Most notorious among these are the Psoroptidia, which contain such notable taxa as feather mites and Sarcoptes scabiei.

 Description

 Astigmatan mites are usually soft-bodied and white to brownish in colour (rarely tan and well-sclerotised), and range from 0.15 to 2.00 mm in length.
 They lack stigmatal openings (thus the name of the clade), peritremes or prodorsal sensilla.
 The gnathosoma (mouthparts) is usually exposed.
 They have a pair of chelicerae that are 2-segmented and usually chelate-dentate in shape (whip-like in Histiostomatidae).
 Opisthosomal glands are present and usually well-developed.

 Some features vary depending on the life stage.
 Larvae have six legs (hexapod) whereas nymphs and adults have eight legs (octopod).
 The genital opening has one pair of genital papillae in the protonymph (first nymphal stage), but two pairs in the tritonymph (last nymphal stage) and adult.

 Some astigmatans have a deutonymph stage which looks very different from other stages (heteromorphic).
 This is usually adapted for phoresy (attachment to a larger animal for transport), being well-sclerotised (to resist desiccation), with a reduced gnathosoma and a solid, non-functional foregut (as deutonymphs generally do not feed) and usually a posteroventral attachment organ.
 Some lineages have two possible types of heteromorphic deutonymph, with the other being sac-like and immobile (immobile heteromorphic deutonymph).
 The purpose of this deutonymph type is to survive environmental stresses for long periods of time.

 Males have an aedeagus in a usually postcoxal position.
 Females have a secondary sperm-receiving structure with a bursa copulatrix.